 Gifts from the parents are certainly appreciated too.
 The key to these are to keep them general or multi-purpose, especially if you don't know the teacher very well.
 For example, a bag of coffee might not be appreciated because the teacher might not be a coffee drinker, or only likes dark roast and you've chosen a very light roast, but a gift card to a coffee shop allows the teacher to choose what they like – coffee or otherwise.

 So, good gifts from parents might include:

 A gift certificate to a coffee shop.

-If possible, this is one of the few times when I advocate using disposable dishes, like aluminum baking pans, so that the teacher doesn’t have to worry about returning anything to you.
-If you can’t bring yourself to use disposable, purchase a few inexpensive pans from the thrift store with strict instructions to the teacher that they may feel free to donate them so they’re not filling their cupboards with pans they don’t need.
+If possible, this is one of the few times when I advocate using disposable dishes, like aluminum baking pans, so that the teacher doesn't have to worry about returning anything to you.
+If you can't bring yourself to use disposable, purchase a few inexpensive pans from the thrift store with clear instructions to the teacher that you don't expect the pans back and they may feel free to donate them after use so they're not filling their cupboards with pans they don't need.

-A letter.
-No matter how technologically savvy our society becomes, a hand written letter is still a gift.
-Write an honest note telling the teacher why you’ve appreciated them.
-Or, in the words of one of the teachers who commented on Facebook, “A written note with an observation about something you’ve done that really made a difference… that would be awesome.” <3
+No matter how technologically savvy our society becomes, a handwritten letter is still a gift.
+Write an honest note telling the teacher why you've appreciated them.
+Or, in the words of one of the teachers who commented on Facebook, “A written note with an observation about something you've done that really made a difference… that would be awesome.” <3

 - Help organize a field trip.
 Details and logistics can be time-consuming for teachers!

 - Help during art class, especially with younger classes.